 1. Avoid overwashing or exfoliating too often

-Cleansing and exfoliation are both important steps in one’s skincare routine.
+Cleansing and exfoliation are important for skin care, but overdoing them can worsen sensitive skin.
 Washing removes dirt, oil, makeup and can help prevent breakouts, while exfoliation can remove excess oil and dead skin cells that can clog pores.
 Just try not to overdo it.

 “Overwashing often can strip natural oil levels from your skin and create unwarranted sensitivity,” Dr. Thompson said.
 “Exfoliating can be especially harsh on some skin types, such as those with rosacea, allergies or older skin.”